pevers/parkiet/collector/README.md

 ## Plan

-- Use AssemblyAI to transcribe the audio with speaker diarization and preferably support for disfluencies
+- Transcribe Dutch podcasts with disfluencies and diarization.
+We need to fine-tune Whisper to make this work.
 - Chunk the segments and throw away bad predictions.
 Chunks are stored in `data/chunks`
-- Use English SER model to label the chunks with emotions.
-Fine-tune the model on a small set of Dutch data if quality is not good enough
 - Create prompts and optionally add fuzzing through a GPT.
 Prompts are stored in `data/prompts`

-### Speaker Diarization

-Whisper doesn't support speaker diarization out of the box.
-So we use AssemblyAI (which is extremely accurate).
+- First train a first version without SER labels and speech events until we have a good baseline
+- Use English SER model to label the chunks with emotions.
+Fine-tune the model on a small set of Dutch data if quality is not good enough.
+- Fine-tune the base model with speech events
+- Fine-tune the base model with emotions

+### Paid Services vs. Open Source

+AssemlbyAI delivers top quality but there is no support for disfluencies.
+It also doesn't support speech events.
+Elevenlabs does support speech events.

 Costs are $0.37 / h.
 So at 300 hours that's only $111.

-### SER

-We might need a high quality Dutch dataset to fine-tune the model a bit further.
-This shouldn't be too hard to create.
-I know some voice actors that can help out.

 ### Prompt Generation

-TODO: Add *fluent* prompts on transcripts with disfluencies disabled.
+TODO: Add a percentage of *fluent* prompts on transcripts with disfluencies to learn them automatically.

 TODO: Add *fuzzing* prompts by using a GPT to generate script variations.